EMERGING MARKETS-Latam stocks rise as bargain-hunters step in

-* Stocks partly rebound from Monday's plunge * Commodities firms contribute most to gains * Brazil Bovespa rises 1.97 pct, Mexico IPC up 0.56 pct By Roberta Vilas Boas SAO PAULO, April 16 Bargain-hunting drove Latin American stocks higher on Tuesday, the day after weak economic growth data from China thumped commodities prices and dragged Mexican stocks to their biggest one-day drop in over a year and a half.
-Brazil's benchmark Bovespa stock index rose 1.97 percent, bouncing back from its lowest closing level since late July, while Mexico's IPC index added 0.56 percent.
-"Today is a recovery day following more positive indicators in the U.S.," said Alvaro Bandeira, a partner at Orama Investimentos in Rio de Janeiro.
+* Stocks partly rebound from Monday's plunge * Commodities firms contribute most to gains * Brazil Bovespa rises 1.41 pct, Mexico IPC up 0.18 pct By Asher Levine SAO PAULO, April 16 Bargain-hunting drove Latin American stocks higher on Tuesday, the day after weak economic growth data from China led Mexican and Brazilian shares to their worst one-day drop in over a year and a half.
+The MSCI Latin American stock index snapped a three-day slide, rising 0.8 percent to 3,723.65.
+Brazil's benchmark Bovespa stock index rose 1.41 percent, bouncing back from its lowest closing level since late July.
+"We are seeing a rebound after yesterday's fall, but the trend is still pointing to losses (for the Bovespa)," said Hamilton Alves, a senior analyst with BB Investimentos in Sao Paulo.
 Shares of widely traded commodities firms contributed most to the Bovespa's rise following a sell-off in the previous session due to fears that slowing economic growth in China could lead to weaker global demand for raw materials.
 China is Brazil's biggest trading partner and a key purchaser of Latin American commodities exports such as iron-ore, soy, copper and petroleum.
-State-run oil company Petroleo Brasileiro SA, known as Petrobras, rose 2.73 percent, while iron-ore mining firm Vale added 2.76 percent.
-Shares of homebuilder Gafisa SA fell 4.95 percent after the company said late Monday that deliveries of new homes plunged 79 percent in the first quarter from a year earlier.
-Mexico's IPC index rose for the first session in three, adding 0.56 percent to 43,223.69 as shares of telecoms giant America Movil, owned by Mexican billionaire Carlos Slim, advanced 1.04 percent.
-Debt fears continued to weigh on homebuilders, however, with shares of Geo falling more than 15 percent, and those of competitor Urbi losing 13.69 percent.
-Shares in Homex, which said on Monday it was looking at ways to boost its liquidity, fell 9.81 percent.
-Chile's IPSA index rose 0.71 percent to 4,260.97 as shares of retailer Falabella added 3.0 percent.
-Latin America's key stock indexes at 2218 GMT: Stock indexes daily % year-to- Latest change date % change MSCI LatAm 3,727.20 0.9 -1.86 Brazil Bovespa 53,990.83 1.97 -11.42 Mexico IPC 43,223.69 0.56 -1.10 Chile IPSA 4,260.97 0.71 -0.94 Chile IGPA 20,970.05 0.52 -0.48 Argentina MerVal 3,473.40 2.06 21.69 Colombia IGBC 13,387.20 1.18 5.70 Peru IGRA 18,487.57 0.28 -10.38 Venezuela IBC 641,807.81 0 36.14
+State-run oil company Petroleo Brasileiro SA, known as Petrobras, rose 2.5 percent, while iron-ore mining firm Vale added 1.6 percent.
+Shares of homebuilder Gafisa SA fell 4.5 percent after the company said late Monday that deliveries of new homes plunged 79 percent in the first quarter from a year earlier.
+Analysts said many investors were staying cautious ahead of the expiration of options on index futures on Wednesday.
+"Tomorrow...we will see if all the foreigners who are short on the index roll over their positions.
+If they do, that should keep pressure on the Bolsa for a while," said Carlos Manuel Pereira De Sousa, a strategist with Lopes Filho brokerage in Rio de Janeiro.
+Mexico's IPC index rose for the first session in three, adding 0.18 percent to 43,063.17 as shares of retail giant Wal-Mart de Mexico advanced 1.2 percent.
+Debt fears continued to weigh on homebuilders, however, with shares of Urbi and Geo both falling 12 percent.
+Chile's IPSA index rose 1.09 percent to 4,277.07 as shares of retailer Falabella added 2.9 percent.
+Latin America's key stock indexes at 1434 GMT: Stock indexes daily % YTD % Latest change change MSCI LatAm 3,723.65 0.8 -2.73 Brazil Bovespa 53,694.70 1.41 -11.91 Mexico IPC 43,063.17 0.18 -1.47 Chile IPSA 4,277.07 1.09 -0.57 Chile IGPA 21,036.17 0.84 -0.16 Argentina MerVal 3,423.20 0.59 19.93 Colombia IGBC 13,337.28 0.80 -9.37 Peru IGRA 18,544.08 0.59 -10.11 Venezuela IBC 641,807.81 0 36.14

 我们的标准: 汤森路透“信任原则